aguinane/blog/content/posts/2017/tcof2017/index.md

 ---
+categories:
+- Misc
-date: "2017-09-24"
+date: '2017-09-24'
+featured_image: posts/2017/tcof2017/lb1.jpg
 slug: tcof2017
+tags:
+- TCOF
+- Flowers
+- Laurel Bank
+- Toowoomba
+- Wine
 title: Toowoomba Carnival of Flowers 2017
-categories: ["Misc"]
-tags: [TCOF, Flowers, Laurel Bank, Toowoomba, Wine]
-featured_image: posts/2017/tcof2017/lb1.jpg
 ---

 Laurel Bank Park always has the best flowers, and this year was pretty good also although harder to make out the shapes then previous years (besides the Australia outline).